RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 respective indices may be different.
 This repetition does waste some space, but is very convenient when accessing and traversing neighbours.

+## Bonds

+Each bond represents the chemical bond between exactly one pair of atoms.
+It records the bond order, as well as stereo information should it be applicable.

+In a given molecule, we should never have more than one bond connecting the same pair of atoms.

+*N.B.
+We do not use InChI's provision to store stereo information relative to the second atom.
+We always store stereo information of a bond relative to the first atom.*